Academic Program Review

 - Enrollment trends in the program’s classes, and in what capacities (general education, major courses, or classes serving both aims)

-- Assessment of current student and alumni satisfaction with the program (both undergraduate and graduate)
+- Using standardized data provided (Appendix B), assessment of current student and alumni satisfaction with the program (both undergraduate and graduate)

-- Post-graduation outcomes with regard to employment, graduate school, and other outcomes consistent with the program’s mission
+- Post-graduation outcomes regarding employment, graduate school, and other outcomes consistent with the program’s mission

 - Analysis of past and future enrollment trends for the program and the reasons – internal and external – for those trends